switchboard-xyz/switchboard/cli/README.md

   -u, --rpcUrl=<value>         alternate RPC url
-  -v, --verbose                log everything --batchSize=<value>          number of oracles requested for each open round call --crankAddress=<value>       optional, address of the crank to add the aggregator to --forceReportPeriod=<value>  Number of seconds for which, even if the variance threshold is not passed, accept new
+  -v, --verbose                log everything --batchSize=<value>          number of oracles requested for each open round call --forceReportPeriod=<value>  Number of seconds for which, even if the variance threshold is not passed, accept new
                                responses from oracles.
   --keypair=<value>            (required) Path to AptosAccount keypair or config.yaml file